 (Al-Adab Al-Mufrad, 273; authenticated)

-He mended his own clothes, milked his own goats, played with children, freed slaves, honoured women at a time when they were buried alive, and taught that "the best of you are those best to their families."
-(Sunan al-Tirmidhi, 3895) He forbade cruelty even to animals, and taught that a woman entered Hell for starving a cat, while another was forgiven for giving water to a thirsty dog.
+He mended his own clothes, milked his own goats, played with children, freed slaves, honoured women at a time when they were buried alive, and said of marriage: "The best of you is the best to his wives, and I am the best of you to my wives."
+(Jami` at-Tirmidhi 3895 — Sahih) He forbade cruelty even to animals, and taught that a woman entered Hell for starving a cat, while another was forgiven for giving water to a thirsty dog.
 (Sahih al-Bukhari, 3318; Sahih Muslim, 2245)

 Why Muslims Follow Him